Joyggy/JLNote/README.md

 # cnote
 CNote is a minimalistic tool coded and designed in Bash for one line notes.
-Created by Christian Gerlin Joyggy.
+Created by Christian Gerlin/Joyggy.

 I tested this software on debian jessie.